Mover Price Down 0.8% Over Last Week (MOVE)

-Mover (MOVE) traded 5.4% higher against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on August 31st.
-Mover has a total market capitalization of $1.75 million and $12,511.00 worth of Mover was traded on exchanges in the last day.
-During the last seven days, Mover has traded 0.8% lower against the U.S. dollar.
-One Mover coin can now be bought for approximately $0.21 or 0.00001010 BTC on exchanges.
+Mover (MOVE) traded 5.4% higher against the US dollar during the 1-day period ending at 20:00 PM E.T. on September 2nd.
+One Mover coin can currently be bought for about $0.21 or 0.00001010 BTC on popular exchanges.
+In the last seven days, Mover has traded down 0.8% against the US dollar.
+Mover has a market capitalization of $1.75 million and approximately $12,511.00 worth of Mover was traded on exchanges in the last day.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.